cirosantilli/linux-cheat/tmux.md

     where:

     - `0:`: is the window ID
-    - `bash`: is the default name of the window.
+    - `bash`: is the name of the program currently running on the window.
+Try: `sleep 10`.
+There is a short refresh time, and then the name changes!
+Note that this kind of breaks for interpreted programs...
     - `*`: indicates current window
     - `0`: indicates previously selected window